“Can I manage alone?” (Yes you can!)

-Travelling solo means ALL the decisions are up to you.
+Travelling solo means all the decisions are up to you.
 If you love a place you can stay longer, if you hate it you can leave straight away.
 No arguments and protracted discussions into the small hours.
 You can suddenly decide you had enough of one country and jump on a plane or bus or train and leave to fresh pastures.
 Going alone is a breath of fresh air, a stimulation to your cobwebbed brain and soul.
 Scary yes, dull no.

 On the other pages, I will make suggestions on planning for different climates.
 My luggage rules are one carry on suitcase and a small under-seat rucksack for ALL trips.
 I will explain how to make this adjustment in your set thinking of how much to take.
 I went from minus 40 to plus 40 degrees on my last trip and managed with this small luggage allowance.
 This takes a huge amount of stress out of the equation and the only way an old bird can manage without freaking, overtiring herself, making things unmanageable and possibly having things nicked.
 Trust me it’s much better and liberating.